1How many solar panels do I need?

 The main parts of a solar system are inverters and solar panels.
 Equipment used to fasten the panels to your roof, cabling, railing etc. are also required and included in your NextGen Power solar system.

-Most solar panels are made in China.
-Some are made in Korea and Germany.
-All of the panels we supply are from manufacturers such as Jinko Solar and Canadian Solar who produce quality products and have been successfully operating in Australia and around the world for many years.
+Most solar panels are manufactured in China and some are made in Korea and Germany.
+All of the panels we supply are from manufacturers such as Jinko Solar and Canadian Solar, who produce quality products and have been successfully operating in Australia and around the world for many years.

 4What inverter should I purchase?